sanchezcarlosjr/occultation_light_curves/README.md

   make install
 ```

 b.
-Install GSL, Unity from the official docs.
+Install GSL, Unity, and hdf5 from the official docs.

 2. Cmake
 ```